geekay2015/CarND-LaneLines-P1/writeup_gk.md

 figure 6- hough transformation returns a list of lines

-### 6. Make lists of the lines and slopes for averaging
+### 6. Get the list of lines and line slopes for averaging
 ```
 left_lines = []
     left_slopes = []